daun/statamic-cache-directives/README.md

 ## Custom variables

-Add custom variables during application boot using the `variable` method.
-Values can be scalar values, arrays or objects.
-Closures are evaluated lazily when the variable is encountered.
+Add custom variables during application boot using `variable()` or `variables()`.
+Values can be scalar values, arrays, objects or closures.
+Closures are evaluated lazily when the variable is first encountered.

+Use closures for request-dependent values such as auth, session, request data, or GeoIP lookups.
+In long-lived worker runtimes such as FrankenPHP, Swoole, RoadRunner, or Laravel Octane, service providers can boot once per worker instead of once per request.
+Passing a direct value would capture the value at boot; passing a closure resolves it for the current request.

 ```php
 use Daun\StatamicCacheDirectives\CacheDirectiveReplacer;